 Marigold has a lot of essential vitamins and minerals that guinea pigs require to stay healthy.
 It is also known to have anti-inflammatory and antioxidant components.

 Below are some of the health benefits of marigolds for your guinea pigs:

 Soothes skin problems: The ointment of the marigold plant can treat many skin issues for guinea pigs.
 It can help with bug bites, wounds, dry skin, and blisters.
 The ointment should be an item to have at home, just in case your guinea pig is suffering some external injury.

 Prevent Illness: Marigold is a good source of many antioxidant compounds like carotenoids and flavonoids.
-This helps fight off diseases and keep the immunity strong.
+This helps fight off diseases and keep immunity strong.
 The antioxidants will prevent free radicals from damaging the cells in the body, which could lead to illnesses and diseases.

 Antibacterial properties: Marigolds contain many nutrients that can fight off bacteria.
-These include harmful bacteria that cause illnesses, infection, and common colds.
+These include harmful bacteria that cause illnesses, infections, and common colds.
 Marigolds are useful during the winter months to help keep the guinea pigs from becoming ill.
 You can sprinkle some dried marigolds on their food every other day to keep their immune system strong.

 Risks to Consider When Feeding Marigolds to Guinea Pigs